-In order to assist in students’ search for off-campus housing, UW-Madison officials created a list of approved landlords who enforced the university’s two standards requiring that living spaces meet the city of Madison’s building codes and that they be segregated by gender, according to Lucchini Butcher.
+In order to assist in students’ search for off-campus housing, UW-Madison officials created a list of approved landlords who enforced the university’s two standards requiring that living spaces meet the city of Madison’s building codes and that they be segregated by gender.

-“So men and women couldn't live in the same apartment building, and oftentimes there were some detailed rules like women had to have like a house mother or somebody who lived on site who could monitor them and make sure that they were following curfew [and] that they weren't having men alone in their rooms,” Lucchini Butcher said.
+“Oftentimes there were some detailed rules like women had to have like a house mother or somebody who lived on-site who could monitor them and make sure that they were following curfew [and] that they weren't having men alone in their rooms,” Lucchini Butcher said.
 “There was like a heavy element of policing, decorum and sexuality.”

-“So these students would go to apply to these apartment buildings, these dorms, and many students of color and Jewish students would be rejected from these apartment buildings based solely on their religion or their race,” Lucchini Butcher said.
-“So [there was] this weird balance of rushing to build dorms — but not being able to build them quick enough for the student population — mixed with students who were being forced onto this private housing market that was also competitive where landlords were legally free to discriminate, creating all types of issues for the university in this time period.”
+“So [there was] this weird balance of rushing to build dorms — but not being able to build them quick enough for the student population — mixed with students who were being forced onto this private housing market that was also competitive where landlords were legally free to discriminate, creating all types of issues for the university in this time period,” Butcher added.